nathan-parkinson/linq2db.include/README.md

 ## Predicates and Performance

-linq2db allows for associations to be set via expressio predicates.
+linq2db allows for associations to be set via expression predicates.
 This is a very useful and powerful feature that allows for entity relationships to be defined by more than just a plain field = field expression.

 linq2db.include can handle associations defined in this way, however, there is a performance cost when there are no field = field conditions.